The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 1 @ApplicationScoped used for lazy initialization

-Providing own QuarkusMain
+Providing your own QuarkusMain

 You can also provide your own application entry point annotated with QuarkusMain (as described in Command Mode reference guide).